Skip to main content Skip to main navigation Skip to search

 AEI requirements for registered treatment providers

-For any sulfuryl fluoride treatment conducted by a treatment provider found on the department’s List of Treatment Providers both the generic AEI (SFTREATED) and the treatment provider specific AEI must be included on the import declaration.
+For sulfuryl fluoride treatments conducted by a treatment provider on the department’s List of Treatment Providers both the generic AEI (SFTREATED) and the treatment provider specific AEI must be included on the import declaration.

 AEI requirements for unregistered treatment providers

-It is important that the specific AEI for the treatment provider is reported in conjunction with the generic AEI to avoid unnecessary referrals of import declarations that are subject to high risk BMSB measures and have been treated offshore.
+It is important that the generic AEI is reported in conjunction with the treatment provider specific AEI.
+This avoids unnecessary referrals of import declarations, where BMSB target high risk goods have been treated offshore.

 To enter an AEI to report the cleaning and pre-inspection of used vehicles by an offshore treatment facility recognised by the department, customs brokers must: